If you have complications

 Recurrent Miscarriage Clinic

-This service is for women who want another pregnancy, as we rarely find answers about why a previous loss has occurred.
+This service is for people who want another pregnancy, as we rarely find answers about why a previous loss has occurred.
+However sometimes there is a reason why people have miscarried in the past and in these cases, it is sometimes possible to offer treatment.

 The Miscarriage Association is a registered charity providing help and advice for people affected by miscarriage, molar pregnancy or ectopic pregnancy.